alperenkars/book-shelf-website/README.md

-# JavaScript Project Setup Instructions
+# Project Setup Instructions

 This guide will help you set up and run the project on your local machine.
-Follow the steps below to get started.
+You can follow the steps below to get started.

 ---